-Building projects, whether it be a house or a musical instrument, require different types of wood.
+Comparing spruce vs. pine vs. fir wood helps you decide which wood to use based on your project.
+Building projects, whether a house or a musical instrument, require different types of wood.
 No two types of wood are the same, though species within a group may be similar in texture, weight or appearance.
 Conifer trees, such as pine, spruce and fir, all have similar traits but also different characteristics that make them ideal for use in various projects.

-Pine, spruce and fir trees are all conifer trees.
-They are identified easily by their needles and cones with seeds, as deciduous trees have leaves and different forms -- such as an acorn -- with seeds instead.
+Pine, spruce and fir trees are all evergreen trees.
+They are identified easily by their needles and cones with seeds, as deciduous trees have leaves and different forms, such as acorns, with seeds instead.
 Pine trees feature needles that cluster in groups of two, three or five and jet outward from the branches, whereas spruce and fir trees feature needles that are individually attached to the branches.
 Furthermore, pine cones are woody with a rigid exterior, while spruce cones are thinner and more flexible.

 Spruce features a straight grain.
 It is a light, softer wood, but it works well for basic construction projects.
 Spruce trees that have been allowed to grow and mature have been found to possess acoustical properties, making the tree better suited for use in the construction of musical instruments such as guitars, violins and pianos.
 Spruce can also be used to build airplane panels and boat hulls, ladders and oars.
 However, spruce is known to rot easily, swell easily and also burn easily.